The Buffalo Club: Disbanding

 Hemby and Kelley disbanded in December 1997.
-In addition, Rising Tide Records closed in March 1998, with The Buffalo Club representing the label's only success at country radio.
+In addition, Rising Tide Records closed in March 1998, with the Buffalo Club representing the label's only success at country radio.
 At the time of their disbanding, Rising Tide executive Ken Levitan stated that Dittrich's announcement that he would rejoin Restless Heart on a reunion tour in 1998 created disputes between the two of them and was a factor in Dittrich's departure.
 In addition, Hemby and Kelley were unable to continue as a duo because Hemby wanted to be the sole lead singer, whereas Kelley wanted the two to alternate on lead vocals.
-Dittrich rejoined Restless Heart in 1998 as part of the reunion tour, and has remained with them since.
-By 2013, Kelley founded the polka duo The Boxhounds with Lynn Marie.
+Dittrich rejoined Restless Heart in 1998 as part of the reunion tour.
+By 2013, Kelley founded the polka duo the Boxhounds with Lynn Marie.
 Hemby went on to become a touring musician for David Kersh before becoming a worship leader at a church in Franklin, Tennessee, in addition to founding an Eagles tribute band called the Eaglemaniacs.